 When using the filter, imagine that you're asking it to find certain people who fit a certain profile.
 Below is the filter from the Leads > Summary report.

-Here, you're asking it the following: "Hey, filter!
-Find me the Leads that are Active and are tied to the Spring 2014 Academic Term and whose representative is Daniel Spoon."
-If you were elsewhere, say, the Inquiries report, you might be asking it, "Yo, filter!
+Here, you're asking it the following: "Hiya, filter.
+Find me the Leads that are Active and are tied to the Spring 2021-2022 Academic Term and whose representative is Gemma Frye."
+If you were elsewhere, say, the Inquiries report, you might be asking it, "Good morning, filter.
 Find me the Inquiries who've verified their email addresses and are waiting to hear from us and learned about us through our Facebook campaign."
 And so on.

-The any/all drop-down changes your request in powerful ways:
+The any/all drop-down changes your request in significant ways:

 - When you select all, you're asking the filter to find people who match this and this and this, etc.

-Below, you're using any to ask for people whose representative is either Daniel, Jillian, or Omar:
+Below, you're using any to ask for people whose representative is either Gemma or Monique or Omar:

 Add more conditions

-Say you have a list of Leads assigned to either Daniel, Jillian, or Omar, and now you want to see only which of those have a source of Conference.
+Say you have a list of Leads assigned to either Gemma, Monique, or Omar, and now you want to see only which of those have a source of Conference.
 What you want to do now is add more conditions.

 Adding more conditions makes your request to the filter a little more complex.
-In the above, you're asking it to find you Leads whose representative is either Mark or Jillian and whose Lead Source is Conference.
+In the above, you're asking it to find you Leads whose representative is either Gemma or Monique or Jillian and whose Lead Source is Conference.
 As you add more conditions, each new one introduces a new and to your request.
 Additional conditions can be as simple or complex as you wish.

 - Click Add conditions and make your new filter selections.